-When you’re familiar with DISC, you know that most aspects of your behavior are connected to your personality type.
-So, is it possible that way you approach Black Friday is also connected to your personality?
+If you’re familiar with DISC, you know that most aspects of your behavior are connected to your personality type.
+So is it possible that the way you approach Black Friday is also connected to your personality?
 Absolutely!
 Let’s take a look at the four primary DISC Black Friday shopping personality types.

 Personality Style D: The Competitor